 Please take a look at our About Us page to find out who we are, our mandate, and how you can help.
 Information on topics of current interest can be found under Topics.
 To receive email updates please Signup Here!

-Quiet Streets Project
+Quiet Streets Initiative

 The City surveyed Chester Hill Road residents about speed humps and the survey results supported them.
 The speed humps are scheduled to be installed in the fall of 2020.
 Since Fall 2018, CHCTRA has asked the City to canvass the residents of Thorncliffe and Cambridge about whether these streets should also have speed humps, but to date the City has not done so.
 We will continue to follow up with the City to survey your views on this issue.